hhutku/workout-tracker/README.md

 ## Installation

-* Users can view the deployed project [here](heroku link).
+* Users can view the deployed project .
 If you intend to iterate on the project, besides downloading the repo to your machine, be sure to run `npm i` in the root directory and to also have MongoDB installed and ready.

 ## Usage
 * View the deployed app [here](https://wout-tracker.herokuapp.com/) and use the app.